Where to Find Sun, Surf, and Seafood on the Jersey Shore

 • Location: Long Branch

-• Come for: a resort-town getaway, complete with wide beaches and boardwalk
+• Come for: a resort-town getaway, complete with wide beaches and a boardwalk

-Long Branch, subbed the “City by the Sea,” is a true resort town.
-The beach is open from 9 a.m. to 4 p.m. (though extended hours up to 7 p.m. are sometimes available, at the discretion of the beach manager.)
+Long Branch, dubbed the “City by the Sea,” is a true resort town.
+The beach is open from 9 a.m. to 4 p.m. (though extended hours up to 7 p.m. are sometimes available, at the discretion of the beach manager).
 Come for summer events, including the popular Oceanfest celebrated over the Fourth of July.

 For the more chic side of the Shore, head to the oceanfront Pier Village, a mixed-use community with a range of shopping and dining options.
-(Don’t miss Sundae Donuts for a sweet treat!)
 Maybe even go for a spin on the Pier Village Carousel, which showcases a mix of hand-carved horses and marine animals.

 Where to stay

-Get a taste of Jersey Shore living by staying at Pier Village’s family-friendly beachfront The Wave Resort or the Ocean Place Resort & Spa, which includes pet-friendly rooms on its second floor.
+Get a taste of Jersey Shore living by staying at Pier Village’s family-friendly beachfront the Wave Resort or the Ocean Place Resort & Spa, which includes pet-friendly rooms on its second floor.
+Save Bungalow Hotel for any winter beach visits; all 24 rooms have fireplaces to enjoy after a blustery beach walk.

-The Asbury Hotel and boardwalk are a couple of Asbury Park’s points of interest.
+The Asbury Hotel and boardwalk are two of Asbury Park’s points of interest.

 Photos by Michelle Heimerman